Meet the Trust

 While his calling is education reform, his passion is family.
 His wife, Tara, and children, Christopher, Campbell, and Cadence, fill his life with beauty and joy.

-In previous community college roles, Dr. Morrissey served as president of Richmond Community College, vice president for instruction at Asheville-Buncombe Technical Community College, and vice president for academic and student services at Fayetteville Technical Community College.
+Morrissey previously served as president of Richmond Community College, vice president for instruction at Asheville-Buncombe Technical Community College, and vice president for academic and student services at Fayetteville Technical Community College.
 She began her community college career as an English instructor at Central Carolina Community College.

-Madeline M. Pumariega is the former chancellor of the 28 colleges that make up the Florida College System, which serve more than 800,000 students.
+Madeline M. Pumariega is the Executive Vice President and Provost Vice President of Academic Affairs for Tallahassee Community College.
+Prior to this role, Madeline was the former chancellor of the 28 colleges that make up the Florida College System, which serve more than 800,000 students.
 Recognized among the top in the nation, the Florida College System is committed to maintaining the highest quality programs to meet Florida's growing workforce needs and to make sure college is accessible and affordable.

 Appointed as the first female, Latina chancellor in August 2015, Chancellor Pumariega has worked to build on successes of the Florida College System.
 Her goal is to ensure that all students have a pathway to complete their degree or professional credential that leads them to their academic goals and ultimately helps them get a job.